aequitas/macos-menubar-wireguard/README.md

 - The App will sit in the menubar after launching and handle all UI interaction and logic.
 - Whenever the App needs to perform actions requiring Administrator privileges (eg: start/stop tunnel, read configurations) it will communicate with the Helper via XPC to have these actions performed.
 - The Helper is installed as a [Privileged Launchd daemon](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless?language=objc) during the startup of the App.
 The user will be prompted for credentials during this action.
-- Logic/responsability in the Helper is kept to a minimum and communication between the App and the Helper is in simple primitives (eg: tunnelUp("tunnelname")) to reduce attack surface of the Helper.
+- Logic/responsability in the Helper is kept to a minimum and communication between the App and the Helper is in simple primitives to reduce attack surface of the Helper.
 - The Helper should not allow an unprivileged attacker to perform any actions via the XPC that would not be possible to perform when using the App.
 - Both the App and the Helper are signed and these signatures will be verified on Helper installation and XPC communication.
 - The Helper will only run when needed.